Battle Hymn of the Republic: Popularity and widespread use

 In the years since the Civil War, "The Battle Hymn of the Republic" has been used frequently as an American patriotic song.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Cultural influences

 The lyrics of "Battle Hymn of the Republic" appear in Dr. Martin Luther King Jr.'s sermons and speeches, most notably in his speech "How Long, Not Long" from the steps of the Alabama State Capitol building on March 25, 1965, after the successful Selma to Montgomery march, and in his final sermon "I've Been to the Mountaintop", delivered in Memphis, Tennessee, on the evening of April 3, 1968, the night before his assassination.
 The speech ends with the first lyrics of the "Battle Hymn": "Mine eyes have seen the glory of the coming of the Lord."

 Bishop Michael B. Curry of North Carolina, after his election as the first African American Presiding Bishop of The Episcopal Church, delivered a sermon to the Church's General Convention on July 3, 2015, in which the lyrics of the "Battle Hymn" framed the message of God's love.
 After proclaiming "Glory, glory, hallelujah, His truth is marching on", a letter from President Barack Obama was read, congratulating Bishop Curry on his historic election.
 Curry is known for quoting the "Battle Hymn" during his sermons.

 The tune has played a role in many movies where patriotic music has been required, including the 1970 World War II war comedy Kelly's Heroes, and the 1999 sci-fi western Wild Wild West.
 Words from the first verse gave John Steinbeck's wife Carol Steinbeck the title of his 1939 masterpiece The Grapes of Wrath.
 The title of John Updike's In the Beauty of the Lilies also came from this song, as did Terrible Swift Sword and Never Call Retreat, two volumes in Bruce Catton's Centennial History of the Civil War.
 Terrible Swift Sword is also the name of a board wargame simulating the Battle of Gettysburg.

-The opening line of the song is referenced in The Smiths' 1983 song "These Things Take Time," where it is quoted as "Mine eyes have seen the glory of the sacred wunderkind".
+The opening line of the song is referenced in The Smiths' 1983 song "These Things Take Time", where it is quoted as "Mine eyes have seen the glory of the sacred wunderkind".

 Words from the second last line of the last verse are paraphrased in Leonard Cohen's song "Steer Your Way".
 It was originally published as a poem in The New Yorker magazine.
 "As He died to make men holy, let us die to make men free" becomes "As He died to make men holy, let us die to make things cheap".